CREATE A CONNECTION TO YOUR BACNET SERVER

 0.0.0.0

 as the server address.
 This works because YABE scans all devices within the same IP segment.
-However, if you have multiple servers, it is recommended to specify the exact IP address of the BACnet server to avoid ambiguity. (you have to be in the same network as your BACnet server to do that, it's UDP protocol so be sure that your firewalls won't block you) - Confirm the settings to establish the connection.
+However, if you have multiple servers, it is recommended to specify the exact IP address of the BACnet server to avoid ambiguity.
+(You have to be in the same network as your BACnet server to do that, it's UDP protocol so be sure that your firewalls won't block you.) - Confirm the settings to establish the connection.

 - Enter the BACnet Port (e.g.,